ShawnZong/unicafe/README.md

-The app is deployed automatically by Github Actions to Heroku https://unicafecounter.herokuapp.com/
+The app is deployed automatically by Github Actions to HEROKU https://unicafecounter.herokuapp.com/